pestphp/docs/plugins/parallel.md

 ## Overview

 Pest is the first testing framework to ship with first-party support for parallel testing.
-Using this feature, you can drastically reduce the time it take to run large test suites.
+Using this feature, you can drastically reduce the time it takes to run large test suites.

 **Source code**: [github.com/pestphp/pest-plugin-parallel](https://github.com/pestphp/pest-plugin-parallel)